 Mary Lou Pauly, Mayor

 Mayor Pauly served on the City’s Development Commission from 1994 until her election to Council in 2013.
-She enjoys most all outdoor activities, but in particular soccer, skiing and biking.
-Mayor Pauly and her husband Karl are currently residents in the Olde Town neighborhood.
+She was then elected to the Mayor’s position in 2017, and re-elected in 2021.

 Connect with Mayor Pauly